garminwizard/garminwizard-homepage/README.md

 # Website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Note that you need node version 18 or higher to build docusaurus.
+If you have installed the node version manager, you can change the version with f.ex. `nvm use 18` to use version 18.

+To run locally, inside the garminwizard-homepage directory, type `npm run start``

+To build the web page, type
+`npm run build`

+The content in the build directory can then be uploaded to a web server.

 # Garmin products database